-This skeleton STEM activity is the perfect almost-spooky but not scary Halloween STEM activity to try with little ones!
+This cotton swab skeleton STEM activity is the perfect almost-spooky but not scary Halloween STEM activity to try with little ones!
 This cotton swab skeleton activity is perfect for preschoolers and kiddos up to 2nd grade.

-How to Create a Skeleton STEM Activity
+How to Make a Cotton Swab Skeleton

 Nothing is spookier than skeletons, right?
 My kids are delighted with skeletons, bones, and all things spooky and ghoulish in October.

 I decided to let them try their hand at a Halloween STEM activity by building their own 3D skeletons using cotton swabs.

 Cotton swabs are actually pretty good tools for recreating skeletons, and depending on the age of the children you’re doing this activity with, you can go super simple on skeleton design or try to create realistic skeletons using multiple cotton swabs.

 Combine scientific learning with the theme of the season in this fun Halloween engineering and science project.